-Open house season is just around the corner — and it’s never too early to start thinking about how you can improve your school's digital marketing efforts to get even more qualified prospective families back on campus and into your enrollment funnel.
+Open house season is here!
+We're all eager to be back in person, so it’s time to think about how you can improve your school's digital marketing and online efforts to get even more qualified prospective families back on campus and into your enrollment funnel.

-Take the time now, before campus gets busy again, to implement one, two, or all ten of these highly effective ways to promote and fill up your school's open houses so you can increase inquiries and support your admissions and enrollment goals.
+Take a moment to implement one, two, or all ten of these highly effective ways to promote and fill up your school's open houses so you can increase inquiries and support your admissions and enrollment goals.

-Before you begin promoting your open house (using the tips below!), there is one very important, foundational element to your open house campaign: the landing page.
+Before you begin marketing your open house there is one very important, foundational element to your campaign: the landing page.

-The content of that landing page has to convince them to take time out of their weekend and make the trip — no matter the distance — to spend the day on your campus.
-Sending them via a Call-to-Action (CTA) to an “Open House Form” hosted by your admissions platform or SIS isn’t enough.
-You have to take into consideration that someone who chooses to visit the open house section of your website will want more information before they sign up.
-Take the time to share your school's unique differentiators, as well as key information about what to expect at your open house.
+The content of that landing page has to convince families to take time out of their weekend and make the trip — no matter the distance.
+Consider that someone who chooses to visit the open house section of your website will want more information before they sign up.
+Share your school's differentiators, as well as key information about what to expect at your open house.

 It's time to transform it into something like this: